aleen42/PersonalWiki/Programming/JavaScript/high_performance/ajax/ajax.md

 #### 2.1 XML

-When Ajax first becomes popular, XML was the data format of choice, which had many advantages: extreme interoperability (互用性, with excellent support on both the server side and the client side), strict formatting, and easy validation.
+When Ajax first becomes popular, XML was the data format of choice, which had many advantages: extreme interoperability (互用性, with excellent support on both the server-side and the client-side), strict formatting, and easy validation.

 However, compared with other formats, XML is extremely verbose.
 To create a piece of data, you must require a lot of structure.
 In general, in order to parse XML, not only must you know the particulars of the structure ahead of time, but you must also know exactly how to pull apart of the structure and reassemble it into a JavaScript object.